Menu

 The Top Talent Pass Scheme (TTPS), launched by Hong Kong's Immigration Department in December 2022, is designed to attract high-earning professionals and graduates from world-renowned universities to live and work in Hong Kong.

-For entrepreneurs, TTPS represents the most straightforward entry point into Hong Kong.
-Unlike the General Employment Policy (GEP) or Investment Visa, TTPS requires no employer sponsor, no company setup, and no business plan at the application stage.
+The TTPS is one of the most straightforward entry points into Hong Kong, because it requires no employer sponsor, no company setup, and no business plan at the application stage.
+Successful applicants choose from three eligibility categories based on income, university credentials, or recent graduation.

 Income RequirementHK$2.5M+ assessable income in year priorNot requiredNot required